Refusing to assist a police officer

 Refusing to assist a police officer, peace officer or other law enforcement officer is an offence in various jurisdictions around the world.
-Some jurisdictions use the terminology '"refusing to aid a police officer" or "failure to aid a police officer".
+Some jurisdictions use the terminology "refusing to aid a police officer" or "failure to aid a police officer".

 This principle originates from Norman England, where local Sheriffs in England would be the only peace officer in an area.
-He would summon assistance from locals in order to enforce the King's laws or to apprehend an offender.
+He would summon assistance from locals to enforce the King's laws or to apprehend an offender.
 It subsequently became part of the common law that all persons must assist a constable or peace officer when so requested.
 This still remains as one of the few common law offences which exist in England/Wales and some other states/countries.